-The large electrical corporationLarge Electrical Corporation must detail, in a-narrative form, its method for evaluating risk metrics at the Portfolio-Level and System-Level.
-For each KDMM, the large electrical corporationLarge Electrical Corporation must provide an explanation of its aggregation process.
-This narrative may include a summation of circuit/circuit segment risks, or may include weighed linear, or non-linear processes.
+The large electrical corporation_Large Electrical Corporation must detail, in a-narrative for its method for evaluating risk metrics at the Portfolio-Level and System-Level.
+For each KDMM, the large electrical corporation_Large Electrical Corporation must provide an explanation of its aggregation process.
+This narrative may include a summation of circuit/circuit segment risks or may include weighed a ghted linear, or non-linear processes.

-The Large Electrical Corporation must also demonstrate how it evaluates the effectiveness of multiple projects simultaneously for both Ignition Risk and Outage Program Risk.
+The Large Electrical Corporation must also demonstrate how it evaluates the effectiveness of multiple projects simultaneously for both pointion Risk and Outage ogram Risk.

-Core Capability 3: Ignition Risk and Outage Program Risk as Separate and Collective Risks
+Core Capubility 3: Igm ton Risk and Outage Program Risk as Separate and Collective Risks

-The Large Electrical Corporation must detail its method for evaluating Ignition Risk and Outage Program Risk through separated and combined metrics.
-The Large Electrical Corporation must demonstrate its framework for performing separate and collective analysis of Ignition Risk reduction and reliability benefits-From reduced Outage Program Risk.
-The Large Electrical Corporation must demonstrate that its analysis for each of these metrics can be performed both independently and collectively-analysis for each of between the two:analysis for each of two:analysis for each of two:analysis
+The large electrical corporation are Electrical Corporation must detail its method for evaluating Ignition Risk and Outage Program Risk through separated and combined metrics.
+The large electrical corporation must demonstrate its framework for performing separate and collective analysis of Ignition Risk reduction and reliability benefits, from reduced Outage Program La.
+The large electrical corporation must demonstrate that its analysis for each of these metrics can be performed both independently and collectively and detail the trade-off between the two.